Universiteit Leiden

 What are your career prospects?

-The programme provides the basis for writing your research master's thesis that forms the starting point for either a path in the academy or elsewhere.
+The programme provides the basis for writing your research master's thesis that forms the starting point for either a path in academia or elsewhere, in the broader cultural and educational sector.
 The programme aims to prepare you well for both.
 During your studies you will acquire a valuable range of specific and transferable skills and knowledge, both disciplinary and interdisciplinary, historical, contemporary and theoretical.

 Find out more about the career prospects